MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

 9. Copy the SQLite dlls to the MopriaCloudService Webapp bin folder (C:\inetpub\wwwroot\MopriaCloudService\bin)
     - Create a .ps1 file containing the following PowerShell script
-    - Change to the $version variable to the SQLite version installed in previous step
+    - Change the $version variable to the SQLite version installed in previous step
     - Run the .ps1 file in an elevated PowerShell command prompt

     ```powershell